 Accessible byFoot, Bicycle

 Birdwatching hide / platformYes

 The largest Fen is called the "Munninckxsgoor", close tot he parking spot on 22R5+CF Tessenderlo, and it has a bird watching hide.
-A telescope is usefull, The fen has hosted Eurasian Spoonbill, Black Stork, Great Egret during summer and autumn migration.
+A telescope is usefull, The fen has hosted Spoonbill, Black Stork, Great Egret during summer and autumn migration.
 In the winter months several duck species can be observed.